 For several years now, BPW/St. Petersburg-Pinellas has budgeted for those members who may have had financial difficulties that might prevent them from renewing their membership.
 In 2014, following the death of a long time, active member, Larry Renda, these funds were renamed the Larry Renda Memorial Scholarships.
 They are intended to help members who are active to remain members in good standing.

 In 2022 we introduced the Support Our Sisters grant to assist entrepreneurs who are in the first three years of establishing a new business.
 At the moment, eligibility is limited to BPW members and participants in the St. Petersburg Chamber of Commerce’s Successful Women Advisory Group (SWAG).

 How do you reach potential new members in your community?

 Reaching out through our website, social media and face to face is our way of making contact with others in our community.

-You can find us at www.bpwstpetepinellas.org or on Facebook.
+You can find us at www.bpwstpetepinellas.org or on Facebook, LinkedIn and Twitter.
 We send a newsletter we call Touch Base Tuesday out every week to keep our members informed.
-If you would like to receive this newsletter, please go to our website and click on the high-heeled shoe on the bottom right side of the home page (it says ‘sign up for newsletter here’).
+If you would like to receive this newsletter, please go to our website and fill in the Subscribe box.